ipar2022/bikesharing/README.md

 - Summary

 - The August worksheet reveals the peak hours are 8a.m. – 9a.m.  and 5p.m. -6p.m.
-- The most common patron are male.
+- The most common patrons are male.
 - The majority of start and end locations are in Mid-Town Manhattan.
 - This location has a combination of business corporations and tourism.